Estimating Canopy Height at Scale: Acknowledgements

 \section{Acknowledgements}

 This work is supported via the AI4Forest project, which is funded by the German Federal Ministry of Education and Research (BMBF; grant number 01IS23025A) and the French National Research Agency~(ANR).
 We gratefully acknowledge the substantial computational resources that were made available to us by the PALMA II cluster at the University of Münster (subsidized by the DFG; INST 211/667-1) as well as by the Zuse Institute Berlin.
 We also appreciate the hardware donation of an A100 Tensor Core GPU from Nvidia.
 Additionally, we extend our gratitude to Jorunn Mense, Karsten Schrödter, and Julian Kranz for their valuable feedback on the final version of the manuscript.
+This work was further supported by CTrees (\url{https://ctrees.org}).